rook/rook/design/object-store-user.md

 <sup>[1]  It is desirable that the app developer be able to produce the pod yaml before creation of the object store user and its generated secret, and, thus, the secret’s name must be predictable since it is consumed by the pod.
 Today, the secret name consists of “rook-ceph-object-user-” + _objectStore’s metadata.Name_ + _CephObjectStoreUser’s metadata.Name_, and is assumed to live in the object store’s namespace.
 This enhancement proposes to remove the object store name from the secret’s name.
 Since object store user names must be unique within a namespace, a secret name derived from the CephObjectStoreUser’s `metadata.Name` is also unique, thus the object store name is not required.
 This supports an advantage of using a storage class (see below), namely, that the developer does not need to know the name (or namespace) of the object store.</sup>

 ## Proposed Enhancement
-1. Replace the `store` parameter with `storageClass` which references an object store service.
-Note: this change is **not** backwards compatible, and this proposal does not include a deprecation period due to the assumption that there are few users of the CephObjectStoreUser CRD.
+1. Allow a storage class, which references an object store service, to be defined in the object user API, but continue to support the existing `store` property.
 1. Remove the restriction that a CephObjectStoreUser be located in the same namespace as the ObjectStore.
 1. Change the ownerReference of the generated key-pair Secret to reference the CephObjectStoreUser rather than the ceph-cluster.
 1. Change the name of the generated secret per [1] above.
-Note: this change is also **not** backwards compatible.
+Note: this change is **not** backwards compatible.

 #### Storage Class
 A [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) is a global Kubernetes resource with the ability to pass parameters to a provisioner.
 Storage classes further abstract the underlying storage based on admin policies.
 Storage class visibility can be controlled by RBAC rules.
 A simple storage class for a rook-ceph object store might look like this: